knockout/knockout/documentation/options-binding.md

      `<select data-bind='options: myOptions, optionsCaption: "Select an item...", value: myChosenValue'></select>`

      KO will prefix the list of items with one that displays the text "Select an item..." and has the value `undefined`.
 So, if `myChosenValue` holds the value `undefined` (which observables do by default), then the dummy option will be selected.
+If the `optionsCaption` parameter is an observable, then the text of the initial item will update as the observable's value changes.

    * `optionsText`

      See Example 3 above to see how you can bind `options` to an array of arbitrary JavaScript object - not just strings.
 In this case, you need to choose which of the objects' properties should be displayed as the text in the drop-down list or multi-select list.
 Example 3 shows how you can specify that property name by passing an additional parameter called `optionsText`.